-The deadline to apply for both the Fall 2017 semester and 2017-2018 Academic Year will be March 1, 2017.
+The deadline to apply for Fall 2018 or the 2018-2019 Academic Year is March 1, 2018.
 After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Program Contact Information